Terem (Russia): In folklore

-Origins and Historiography
+Origins and historiography

 The origins of the terem are still a matter of historical debate among scholars.
-Unfortunately, due to a paucity of sources from the late Muscovite-early Russian period, it is particularly difficult for historians to either determine the cultural origins of the practice of segregating elite women, or when it became a part of the social mainstream.
+Unfortunately, due to a paucity of sources from the late Muscovite and early modern Russian period, it is particularly difficult for historians to either determine the cultural origins of the practice of segregating elite women, or when it became a part of the social mainstream.

-Chronological Origins
+Chronological origins

-Historians of the nineteenth and early twentieth centuries theorized that the terem was adopted from practices of the Mongol Empire during the occupation of the Golden Horde, in the thirteenth century.
+Historians of the nineteenth and early twentieth centuries theorized that the terem was adopted from practices of the Mongol Empire during the occupation of the Golden Horde, in the 13th century.

-The earliest source which references the terem does not appear until the sixteenth century, but it is uncertain how long it had been in practice prior to the writing of Sigismund von Herberstein’s 1557 account of Russia (see above, Practice).
-With Herberstein’s account, historians “postulate a radical change in women’s status during the time of Ivan III,” though it is unlikely that such a dramatic social change was undertaken so suddenly.
+The earliest source which references the terem does not appear until the 16th century, but it is uncertain how long it had been in practice prior to the writing of Sigismund von Herberstein's 1557 account of Russia.
+With Herberstein's account, historians "postulate a radical change in women’s status during the time of Ivan III," though it is unlikely that such a dramatic social change was undertaken so suddenly.

-This evidence has led several modern historians, including Nancy S. Kollman, to point to the end of the fifteenth century for the origins of female seclusion in Russia.
-This is further corroborated by the fact that the grand princesses of the fifteenth century, Sofiia Vitovtovna and Sofiia Palaiologina both received foreign envoys in 1476 and 1490, respectively.
+This evidence has led several modern historians, including Nancy S. Kollman, to point to the end of the 15th century for the origins of female seclusion in Russia.
+This is further corroborated by the fact that the grand princesses of the 15th century, Sofiia Vitovtovna and Sofiia Palaiologina both received foreign envoys in 1476 and 1490, respectively.
 An elite society governed by strict segregation of the sexes, like that of the later period, would not have permitted women such participation in political affairs.
-According to Natalia Pushkareva, women earlier in the Muscovite era “had actively involved themselves in governmental affairs, had received ambassadors, led diplomatic missions, disseminated learning, and worked as physicians.”
-Indeed, royal women in the following century clearly lacked the level of political participation enjoyed by their fifteenth-century counterparts.
-As Kollmann points out, women are discussed in much the same way throughout the period from the fourteenth to the seventeenth centuries, suggesting that the terem was a gradual adoption over time, but that the position of elite women was limited throughout the Muscovite period.
+According to Natalia Pushkareva, women earlier in the Muscovite period "had actively involved themselves in governmental affairs, had received ambassadors, led diplomatic missions, disseminated learning, and worked as physicians."
+Indeed, royal women in the following century clearly lacked the level of political participation enjoyed by their 15th-century counterparts.
+As Kollmann points out, women are discussed in much the same way throughout the period from the 14th to the 17th centuries, suggesting that the terem was a gradual adoption over time, but that the position of elite women was limited throughout the Muscovite period.
 Other modern historians favor the view that the terem was a relatively recent innovation, some even going so far as to call it “short-lived” and hardly predating the Time of Troubles.